 notably from Hurricane Katrina in 2005, which inundated large swaths of the

-city with storm surge and rainfall.
+city with storm surges and rainfall.

 The city’s location in Harrison County places it within